kriti-rai/kriti-rai.github.io/_posts/2018-02-28-lets_tap_in.markdown

 ---

-Just got done with my Music Library CLI project.
+Sorry for the cheesy pun but I am sure it has crossed your mind too (if not, o well..).
+Anyways, I just got done with my Music Library CLI project.
 After submitting my code, I went onto see how other students had solved the lab.
 I always try to see what many different ways something can be done.
 And, after checking out a few of the students' work, I saw that a couple of them had used  ```tap```.
 I got intrigued as the method seemed to make the code shorter and more elegant.
 So, I ended up doing a little research.

-Let's tap in (sorry for the cheesy pun but I had to do it)!!

 ![tap_clipart](http://www.clker.com/cliparts/1/o/n/b/h/j/sun-faucet-md.png)